Rookfighter/pso-cpp/README.md

 int main()
 {
     // Create optimizer object with Paraboloid functor as objective.
+    //
-    // You can additionally specify an InertiaWeightStrategy functor as template
+    // You can additionally specify an InertiaWeightStrategy functor as
-    // parameter.
+    // template parameter.
+There are ConstantWeight, LinearDecrease,
+    // ExponentialDecrease1, ExponentialDecrease2, ExponentialDecrease3
+    // available.
+(Default is ConstantWeight)
+    //
     // You can additionally specify a Callback functor as template parameter. pso::Optimizer<double, Paraboloid> optimizer;